buddhist-uni/buddhist-uni.github.io/_content/canon/an6.20.md

 ---

 > … he should put forth extra desire, effort, diligence, endeavor, relentlessness, mindfulness, & alertness for the abandoning of those very same evil, unskillful qualities.
 Just as when a person whose turban or hair is on fire

+A method for recollecting one’s own death that leads to urgency, diligence, and, ultimately, joy.